Tell el-Hesi: Archaeology

 cuneiform tablet.
 This tablet is closely related to the Amarna Letters and mentions a person noted as the governor of Lachish in those letters.

 A second series of excavations began in 1970, at the behest of the American Schools of Oriental Research and its President G. Ernest Wright, the Joint Archaeological Expedition to Tell el-Hesi.
 The original core staff of directors for the project included John Worrell - Director; Lawrence Toombs - Senior Archeologist, Phillip King - Administrative Director, Tom Frank - Education Director, and W. J. Bennett Jr. and Lawrence Stager as Field Directors.
 The team excavated at the site from 1970 to 1983 for eight summer seasons.
 The project emphasized excavation in two parts of the site: the acropolis and its associated wall system (Fields I and III), and the Early Bronze III (EB III) wall system of the lower city (Fields V, VI, and IX).

+Excavations on top of the tel revealed traces of Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.

+In 2004, the Cobb Institute of Archaeology at Mississippi State University initiated the Hesi Regional Survey project, which concluded in 2010.
+The "Phase IV" investigations of a nearby satellite site named Khirbet Summeily began in 2011; excavations are co-directed by Dr. James Hardin and Dr. Jeffrey Blakely and most recently occurred during the summer of 2023.